venn89/Team_6-De-stem-van-de-Amstel/tutorials/readme.md

 ## How to Use

-To follow along with the notebooks about google earth engine, please make sure you have:
+To follow along with the notebooks about Google Earth Engine, please make sure you have:

 1. **A Gmail account** with access to **Google Drive**.
 2. Upload this folder into your Google Drive.